 Students may discuss with their counselor, advisor, teachers, or parents/guardians course selections based on academic performance, future goals, and graduation requirements.

 English to Speakers of other Languages (ESOL) provides opportunities to acquire proficiency in English while continuing to learn content-specific skills.
-The Transition Services Office is located in the Almon C. Hill Center, at 136 Elm Street, Cumming, GA 30040 (678-947-0274) provides initial assessment services for high school students.
-The Hill Center also evaluates world transcripts and advises on course placement for newcomers to Forsyth County Schools.
+The Transition Services Office, located in the Almon C. Hill Center, at 136 Elm Street, Cumming, GA 30040 (678-947-0274) provides initial assessment services for high school students.
+The Hill Center also reviews international student transcripts and advises on course placement for newcomers to Forsyth County Schools.
 Please click here for ESOL information in the Course Digest.

 Any student who is currently enrolled in the Horizons (Gifted) program in a Forsyth County school is eligible for gifted services.
 Any student who is in a gifted program from another Georgia school is eligible as soon as the high school receives the appropriate documentation from the student’s former Georgia school.
 Any student who was in a gifted program from another state must be evaluated and possibly tested for Georgia Gifted eligibility.
 Please contact the Gifted Coordinator for details.
 Please click here for Horizons information in the Course Digest.